-The Title IX / EEO Coordinator may impose interim measures to protect the complainant and/or respondent pending the conclusion of the investigation.
+The title IX/EEO Officer may impose interim measures to protect the complainant and/or respondent pending the conclusion of the investigation.
+Interim measures may include, but are not limited to, imposition of non-contact orders, rescheduling classes, temporary work reassignments, referrals for counseling or medical assistance, and, imposition or summary discipline on the respondent consistent with the college's student conduct code or the college's employment policies and collective bargaining agreements.
 Interim measures may include, but are not limited to, the following:

-- Access to counseling services and assistance in setting up initial appointment, both on and off campus - Imposition of campus No Contact Order - Rescheduling of exams and assignments (in conjunction with appropriate faculty) - Providing alternative course completion options (with the agreement of the appropriate faculty) - Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty) - Change in work schedule or job assignment - Limit an individual or organization's access to certain College facilities or activities pending resolution of the matter. - Voluntary leave of absence - Providing an escort from Campus Safety to ensure safe movement between classes and activities - Providing medical services - Providing academic support services, such as tutoring - Interim suspension or College-imposed leave - Any other requests that can be tailored to the involved individuals to achieve the goals of this policy consistent with the College's Student Conduct Code or the College's employment policies and collective bargaining agreements, given the request is reasonably available
+- Access to counseling services and assistance in setting up initial appointment, both on and off campus - Imposition of campus No Contact Order - Rescheduling of exams and assignments (in conjunction with appropriate faculty) - Providing alternative course completion options (with the agreement of the appropriate faculty) - Change in class schedule, including the ability to take an "incomplete," drop a course without penalty or transfer sections (with the agreement of the appropriate faculty)

+- Change in work schedule or job assignment - Limit an individual or organization's access to certain College facilities or activities pending resolution of the matter. - Voluntary leave of absence - Providing an escort from Campus Safety to ensure safe movement between classes and activities

+- Providing medical services - Providing academic support services, such as tutoring - Interim suspension or College-imposed leave - Any other requests that can be tailored to the involved individuals to achieve the goals of this policy consistent with the College's Student Conduct Code or the College's employment policies and collective bargaining agreements, given the request is reasonably available